 Intuitive eating was created by two dietitians, Evelyn Tribole and Elyse Resch, in 1995.
 Since then, there have been over 100 studies supporting intuitive eating as beneficial to physical and mental health.

 Dieting, on the other hand, is a risk factor for a number of physical and mental health conditions and can really take a toll on your quality and enjoyment of life.

 If you’ve ever beat yourself up over eating an extra cookie, binged on ice cream then vowed that tomorrow your diet would start, or skipped out on dinner and drinks with friends to stick to your diet, then you know what I mean.

 Intuitive eating is centered around two core concepts.

 Learn to identify and reject the diet mentality and food rules that have held you hostage.
 All the diet rules and laws you’ve learned over the years and held onto as truths are challenged as you learn to turn off the judgemental food police in your head and invite curiosity and compassion into your life.

 Tune into internal cues

 Did you know that your body sends you clues as to when it’s hungry and when it’s full?
-You’ll regain these cues if they’ve been lost and learn how to recognize and honor them using tools like the intuitive eating hunger scale.
+You’ll regain these cues if they’ve been lost and learn how to recognize and honor them using tools like the intuitive eating hunger scale and identify the different types of hunger you experience.
 You’ll learn how to make movement enjoyable, and eat for satisfaction as well as nourishment.